hashchange/backbone.declarative.views/README.md

 The same happens for any string value you set the template to.
 If the string is not a selector which matches a DOM node, it is taken to be a [raw HTML string][raw-html-template-string].

-For that reason, even invalid or mistyped selectors do not cause a cache miss – they are interpreted as a template string and end up as HTML as well.
+Invalid or mistyped selectors do not cause a cache miss.
+They are interpreted as just another template string and end up as HTML as well.
 That is actually beneficial for debugging, more straightforward than a cache miss, as you get to see the mistaken selector string right in the output.
-But the onus is on you to handle it properly.
+But the onus is on you to handle mistakes properly.

 Of course, the validity of the selector only matters on first access.
 If the DOM node is deleted after its content is already in the cache, you get the cached template back.